telefonicaid/iotagent-json/docs/usermanual.md

 the following meanings:

 -   **binaryfromstring**: Payload will transformed into a be Buffer after read it form a string.
--   **binaryfromhexstring**: Payload will transformed into a be Buffer after read it form a string hex.
+-   **binaryfromhex**: Payload will transformed into a be Buffer after read it form a string hex.
 -   **binaryfromjson**: Payload will transformed into a be Buffer after read it form a JSON string.
 -   **json**: This is the default case.
 Paylaod will be stringify form a JSON.